tlevine/www.thomaslevine.com/content/!/christmas-gifts/index.md

 ></iframe>

-I used R to [generate a PDF](http://gitorious.org/tlevine/12daysplot/blobs/master/12daysslideshow.R) and then did a screencast of the PDF with ffmpeg to make a video with the appropriate timings.
+I used R to [generate a PDF](http://gitorious.org/tlevine/12daysplot/blobs/master/12daysslideshow.R) and then did a screencast of the PDF.